HGCN-GJS: Hierarchical Graph Convolutional Network with Groupwise Joint Sampling for Trajectory Prediction: RELATED WORK

 \subsection{Sampling Scheme for Stochastic prediction}

-For generative models that predict multiple trajectories, a sampling procedure is conducted to introduce stochasticity.
-The decoding stages of previous RNN based trajectory prediction works \cite{lee2017desire,chen2020comogcn} sampled independently for each pedestrian.
-However, independent sampling for trajectory prediction is not reasonable for pedestrians in the same group, whose trajectories are coupled.
-For example, independent sampling may cause generated trajectories for pedestrians inside the same group to cross, due to their close proximity.

-In this work, we propose a novel joint sampling scheme to generate stochastic joint behaviors that are more realistic.
+For generative models, a sampling procedure is conducted to introduce stochasticity.
+The decoding stages of previous RNN-based works \cite{chen2020comogcn} sampled trajectories independently for each pedestrian.
+However, it is not reasonable for pedestrians in the same group, whose trajectories are coupled.
+In this work, we propose a novel joint sampling scheme to generate joint behaviors that are more realistic.

-\section{Methodology}
+\section{METHODOLOGY}